Trusted WordPress tutorials, when you need them most.

 If you’d prefer written instructions, then just keep reading.

-If you are able to log in to the WordPress dashboard but can’t access specific pages, then your WordPress user role might have been changed, and you are no longer an admin.
+If you are able to log in to the WordPress admin dashboard but can’t access specific pages, then your WordPress user role might have been changed, and you are no longer an admin.

 From the WordPress dashboard, you can see your user role by visiting the Users » All Users page and looking at the ‘Role’ column.